 There are some synonyms for proofread, but none of them are 100% accurate.
 These include analyze, edit, rearrange, refine, and rephrase.
 If you understand, ‘what does proofread mean’, you know that all of these words partially define the term.
 None of them mean exactly the same thing.

 Here are some interesting facts.
 Did you know that most employers would think twice about hiring you if there are spelling and grammar mistakes in your resume?
 If you’re considering a career in proofreading, you could make about 40,000 dollars per year.

 Finally, you may not be the best choice when it comes to proofreading your own writing.
 The truth is that we are better able to find mistakes in someone else’s writing than we are our own.

 Can You Get Help Online?
 Is it Free?

 So, you’ve decided you want some extra help with your document.
 What now?
 Can you find proofreading online for free?
 The answer is yes, sort of.
 Some people choose to use online tools for very basic tasks.
 Just keep in mind that these aren’t very in depth.
 Further, they don’t understand the context of your writing and can miss quite a bit.

-Pretty certain how to spell proofread but still unsure about how to go about your own paper, you should think about hiring an online service.
+Pretty certain how to spell proofread but still unsure about how to go about your own paper, you should think about hiring the best online writing service.
 Yes, you’ll spend a bit of scratch to make it happen, but as long as you find a reputable company to help you, then it’s worth the investment.